-3. Having caffeine the first thing in morning
+3. Having caffeine the first thing in the morning

 4. Ditching workout

 Trust me when I say that having a workout session in the morning is a fool-proof way to have a productive day ahead.
 Unfortunately, many of us are not able to get motivated enough to head-out for a workout.
-While, exercising in evening can also help you in many ways, i personally prefer to get it sorted in the morning itself.
+While exercising in the evening can also help you in many ways, I personally prefer to get it sorted in the morning itself.
 Morning workout gives you the liberty to plan for the evening and not to miss the health.
-On the other hand, missing it makes your day slow, unproductive and somewhat unhappy.
+On the other hand, missing it makes your day slow, unproductive, and somewhat unhappy.

 5. Skipping breakfast, or eating carbs